salilab/imp/tools/README.md

 developers, see the [contributing code to IMP](#devguide_contributing) section.

-If you document your code, building the target `IMP-doc` will build documentation of all of the modules including yours and `IMP.mymodule-doc` will build the doc for just yours.
+If you document your code, building the target `IMP-doc` will build documentation for all of the modules including yours and `IMP.mymodule-doc` will build the doc for just yours.
 To access the documentation for all of IMP, open `doc/html/index.html` and for just your module, open `doc/html/mymodule/index.html`

 # Formatting your code # {#dev_tools_clang_format}

-The command `./tools/clang-format.py` uses the program `clang-format` to reformat C++ code, working around some eccentricies of IMP code. `clang-format` is part of [llvm](http://llvm.org) >= 3.3.
+The command `./tools/dev_tools/cleanup_code.py` uses the external `clang-format` and `autopep8` programs to reformat C++ and Python code respectively, working around some eccentricities of IMP code. `clang-format` is part of [llvm](http://llvm.org) >= 3.4.
 You should always inspect the changes made by `clang-format` before submitting.

 # Checking standards # {#dev_tools_check_standards}

-The command `./tools/check-standards.py` runs a number of IMP-specific standards checks on C++ and Python files.
+The command `./tools/dev_tools/check_standards.py` runs a number of IMP-specific standards checks on C++ and Python files.
 It is also run as part of `git` commits.